aspose-words/Aspose.Words-Documentation/java/what-s-new-in-aspose-words-for-java/_index.md

 - A generic type parameter has been added to the methods of the [CompositeNode](https://reference.aspose.com/words/java/com.aspose.words/compositenode/) class. <sup>23.10</sup>
 - A way to control when a certain revision should be accepted/rejected or not has been implemented by using the **Accept** and **Reject** methods.
 This enhancement grants users finer control over the revision process. <sup>23.11</sup>
 - The ability to write all sections of a document onto the same XLSX worksheet has been provided through the new **XlsxSectionMode** enumeration type and the new **SectionMode** property. <sup>23.11</sup>
+- Support for WebP image has been introduced.
+Please note that this feature is only available for .NetStandart and .NET6+ versions. <sup>23.12</sup>

 {{% alert color="primary" %}}